timoh6/GenPhrase/README.markdown

 If we choose 2 elements and one separator element:
 `2 * log2(count_of_elements)` + `log2(count_of_separators)`

-By default, GenPhrase will randomly (50/50 change) capitalize words.
-In terms of entropy, this means we are actually doubling the "unique element count" (our wordlist has, say, a word "apple", so we could come up with a word "apple" or "Apple"):
+By default, GenPhrase will randomly (50:50 change) modify the first character of a word to either lower or upper case
+("Apple" becomes "apple", "orange" becomes "Orange" etc. In terms of entropy, this means we are actually doubling the "unique element count" (our wordlist has, say, a word "apple", so we could come up with a word "apple" or "Apple"):
 `log2(2 * count_of_elements)`

-Because of this, it is important to make sure all the words in a wordlist are lowercase.
-We could counter this issue by toggling the case of a word (instead of modifying to lower case), but it seems overall more simple to just keep the words all lowercase in our wordlists.

 Issues or questions?